 d.
-On April 26, 2012, the Company entered into an investment agreement according to which it raised from several investors approximately \$ 4 million in consideration of the issuance of 532,382 Ordinary shares of NIS 0.04 par value and 532,382 share options, of which 51,672 share options were allocated to the managing underwriters.
+On April 26, 2012, the Company entered into an investment agreement according to which it raised from several investors approximately \$ 4 million in consideration of the issuance of 532,382 Ordinary shares of NIS 0.04 par value and 532,382 options, of which 51,672 options were allocated to the managing underwriters.
 On June 11, 2012, the transaction was closed.
+Half of the options (or all in the event of a "merger" as defined in the agreement) may be exercised by the investors in a cashless exercise.